Mr. Piercey is the 2021 Kentucky Teacher of the Year!

 KDE and sponsor Valvoline tapped nine outstanding educators from across the state as semifinalists, and judges considered a classroom lesson review and interviews with the contenders in the elementary, middle, and high school divisions.
 Piercey, the Elementary Teacher of the Year, received the highest cumulative score and now advances to represent Kentucky in the national Teacher of the Year competition.

-Piercey is a fifth grade teacher, the school technology coordinator, and STLP coach at Stonewall, where he is starting his third year.
+Piercey teaches fifth grade English, social studies, math, and science, and serves as the school technology coordinator and STLP coach at Stonewall, where he is in his third year.
 His motto is “Equity every day -- every student and every lesson.”
 He previously taught seven years at Simmons Elementary in Woodford County and four years at Eminence Elementary School in Henry County.
 A Massachusetts native, Piercey earned a B.A. in theology from Asbury College and a master’s in Elementary Education from Auburn University at Montgomery.

-Piercey is a Google for Education certified innovator and trainer, a National Geographic Grosvenor Teacher Fellow and Educator, and a lead for the Google Earth Education Experts in North America.
+He is a Google for Education certified innovator and trainer, a National Geographic Grosvenor Teacher Fellow and Educator, and a lead for the Google Earth Education Experts in North America.

-At Stonewall, he always tries to find new and innovative ways to incorporate technology across the curriculum in order to increase student learning and engagement.
+At Stonewall, Piercey always tries to find innovative ways to incorporate technology across the curriculum in order to increase student learning and engagement.
 See what his students are up to by visiting his classroom website.